MayugeStudio/Rabbit/.github/ISSUE_TEMPLATE/✨new-feature-implementation.md

 ---
-name: New feature implementation
+name: "✨New feature implementation"
 about: Describe this issue template's purpose here.
 title: "✨"
-labels: feature implementation
+labels: ''
 assignees: ''

 ---